BlackPythonDevs/blackpythondevs/how_to/suggest_a_team_or_workshop.md

-# How to Suggest a Team, Workgroup, or Workshop
+# How to suggest a team, workgroup, or workshop

 To suggest a new team, workgroup, or workshop, ensure you can lead the team or workgroup, and have the necessary experience to organize the workshop.
 Then send an email proposal to `leadership@blackpythondevs.com`, detailing the responsibilities of the new team or workgroup.
 If you are suggesting a workshop, the proposal should include the rationale for it.